lightning/bolts/02-peer-protocol.md

-A sending node MUST set `per-commitment-secret` to the secret used to generate keys for the previous commitment transaction, MUST set `next-per-commitment-point` to the values for its next commitment transsaction, and MUST set `padding` to all zeroes.
+A sending node MUST set `per-commitment-secret` to the secret used to generate keys for the previous commitment transaction, MUST set `next-per-commitment-point` to the values for its next commitment transaction, and MUST set `padding` to all zeroes.

 A receiving node MUST check that `per-commitment-secret` generates the previous `per-commitment-point`, and MUST fail if it does not.
 A receiving node MUST ignore the value of `padding`.
 A receiving node MAY fail if the `per-commitment-secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-A receiving node MUST fail the channel if any htlc-timeout-signature is not valid, or if num-htlc-timeout is not equal to the number of outputs in the sending node's commitment transaction corresponding to HTLCs offered be the sending node.
+A receiving node MUST fail the channel if any htlc-timeout-signature is not valid, or if num-htlc-timeout is not equal to the number of outputs in the sending node's commitment transaction corresponding to HTLCs offered by the sending node.

 Nodes MUST NOT broadcast old (revoked) commitment transactions; doing